Clear and trackable delivery Real guarantees on every order Fast help when you need it

 2. The all-rounder — PawHut Wooden Rabbit Hutch · £103.99

-Solid fir wood house with a steel wire run attached — the classic small-pet setup.
-What earns the £104 over cheaper hutches is the openable roof and the removable cleaning tray, which together mean daily maintenance takes two minutes rather than becoming the reason you resent the pet.
-The removable legs are the detail I liked best: pop them off and it sits on a hard floor indoors; put them on and it clears wet grass outside.
-Two homes in one, essentially.
+Solid fir house with a steel wire run — the classic small-pet setup.
+What earns the £104 over cheaper hutches is the openable roof and removable tray, which make daily cleaning a two-minute job rather than the reason you resent the pet.
+The detail I liked best is the removable legs: pop them off and it sits on a hard floor indoors; put them on and it clears wet grass outside.
+Two homes in one.
+Where it falls short is scale — fine for one rabbit or a pair of guinea pigs, but tight for bonded bunny pairs or a full-size rabbit after a year.
+Budget hinges too, so check them monthly.

-• Pros: indoor or outdoor with removable legs, openable roof, removable tray, one rabbit or two guinea pigs.
+• Pros: indoor or outdoor with removable legs, openable roof, removable tray.

 • Cons: too small for bonded rabbit pairs, budget hinges.